jasonbayton/11ty/_src/search.md

 type: page
 ---

-Search currently uses full-word-search to return results in real-time.
+Search currently uses full-word logic to return results in real-time.
 Try it out with "DPC extras" and see how the search results adjust to incorporate more precise results based on the search term used.